heymeepo/morpeh.oneframe/README.md

 ```

 ## Usage
-You haven't to setup any manually, plugin will be initialized automatically after installation.
+You haven't to setup any manually, oneframe components will always be deleted at the end of the frame automatically.

 There are two options to use oneframes ```entity.OneFrame<T>()``` and ```world.OneFrame<T>()```